Arturo Carmona: Biography

 Carmona was born on July 9, 1976, in Monterrey, Nuevo León, Mexico.
 He is son of Arturo Carmona and Guadalupe Rodriguez.
 He has two siblings Judith and Daniel.
 He started his career as a footballer, but later he graduated to a sports program, his first steps in acting, were in some plays, and as a driver started in a magazine program called Club 34.
 Debuted in the telenovela Duelo de Pasiones.
 Next played in La verdad oculta as Mauricio Rivera.
 In 2006 hosted the program ¡Qué noche! and Hoy a morning television program.
 He participated in telenovelas Destilando Amor and Muchachitas como tú.
 In 2008 starred for the first time as a main antagonist in Cuidado con el ángel with Maite Perroni, William Levy and Helena Rojo.
 Next participated in telenovelas Mar de amor as co-protagonist, Triunfo del amor, Rafaela, Por ella soy Eva, Corona de lágrimas and La tempestad.

+He has a daughter with Mexican singer Alicia Villarreal named Melenie Carmona Villarreal.